Careers Education, Information, Advice and Guidance (CEIAG)

 Year 12

 Students are supported by an ongoing programme of visiting speakers throughout Year 12.
 Under the CEIAG heading these include: planning for the future, personal presentation, applying to university and apprenticeships, budgeting and university finance.
 All students will use Unifrog to record competencies, activities, Post-18 intentions and to research universities, courses and apprenticeships.
 They will also use the platform to research and carry out online courses, or MOOCs.
 In the summer term the students attend a Post-18 Day when we begin to look at personal statements, the UCAS process, employability skills and apprenticeships.
-All year 12 students have the opportunity for a 1:1 guidance meeting.
-In the summer term they have an opportunity to organise and undertake a week of work experience.
+All year 12 students have the opportunity for a further 1:1 guidance meeting.
+In the summer term they have an opportunity to organize and undertake a week of work experience.

 Year 13